About gambling and racing in the NT

 Horse racing

-Thoroughbred Racing NT is the main horse race club.
+Thoroughbred Racing NT is the race control body for thoroughbred racing in the NT.

-Races are held at Fannie Bay racecourse in Darwin, Pioneer Park racecourse in Alice Springs and country tracks at Adelaide River, Pine Creek, Katherine and Tennant Creek.
+Races are held at Fannie Bay racecourse in Darwin, Pioneer Park racecourse in Alice Springs and country tracks at Adelaide River, Katherine and Tennant Creek.

 About 70 meetings are held in Darwin and Alice Springs each year.
 There is usually one meeting a year at the country tracks.